arocen/insurtech-topic-model/README.md

 test
 - [x] Load saved gensim LDA model, id2word, etc.

-optimalization
+optimization
 - [x] Load stopwords list when cutting with jieba
 - [x] Compute K-L divergence by year
 - [ ] Linearly scaled K-L divergence the interval [0, 1]
 - [ ] bootstrap sample
 - [ ] get company or province level measure
+- [ ] use metric other than K-L divergence

-write code with gensim wraper of mallet
+- [ ] write code with gensim wraper of mallet

 other thoughts:
 - DTM for calculating multi-year word distributions?